 If your child is rubbing his ear, should you run to the doctor's office to demand antibiotics?
 Probably not.
 Your child may simply have fluid in the ear and not the classic ear infection that parents and children dread.
-The American Academy of Pediatrics (AAP) recently came out with new guidelines for dealing with both conditions, and antibiotics are not the mainstay of treatment in either case.

 Middle Ear Fluid (Otitis Media with Effusion)

 Over 2 million American children experience fluid in the middle ear each year, often following a cold or an acute ear infection.
 The condition is also called a silent ear infection because many children have no symptoms.
 Some children, though, may rub their ear or experience mild pain, sleep disturbances, unexplained clumsiness, muffled hearing, or delays in language and speech development.
 The condition may be diagnosed during a routine well-child visit with the use of a pneumatic otoscope, which allows the doctor to see how easily the eardrum moves.

 Billions of dollars are spent in the U.S. for diagnosing and treating fluid in the ear each year.
 However, the fluid most often disappears of its own accord and does not lead to acute ear infections.
 Also, antihistamines and antibiotics have little effect on the condition and do not help prevent delays in learning or language and speech development.